Nitobe Inazō: Educational career

-Meiji bureaucrat and educator
+Meiji bureaucrat and academic

 In 1901, Nitobe was appointed technical advisor to the Japanese colonial government in Taiwan, where he headed the Sugar Bureau.

 Nitobe was appointed a full professor of law at the Kyoto Imperial University in 1904 and lectured on colonial studies.
-He became the Headmaster of the First Higher School (then the preparatory division for the Tokyo Imperial University) in 1906 and continued this position until he accepted the full-time professorship at the Law Faculty of Tokyo Imperial University in 1913.
+He became the headmaster of the First Higher School (then the preparatory division for the Tokyo Imperial University) in 1906 and continued this position until he accepted the full-time professorship at the Law Faculty of Tokyo Imperial University in 1913.
 He taught agricultural economics and colonial studies and emphasized humanitarian aspect of colonial development and critical assessment of colonialism, and was cross-appointed the founding president of Tokyo Woman's Christian University (Tokyo Joshi Dai).
 His students at Tokyo Imperial University included Tadao Yanaihara, Shigeru Nanbara, Yasaka Takagi, and Tamon Maeda.
 (Yanaihara later continued Nitobe's chair in colonial studies at Tokyo University; but Yanaihara's pacifist views and emphasis on indigenous self-determination, which he partly inherited from Nitobe, came into a full conflict with Japan's wartime government during World War II, with the result that Yanaihara was barred from teaching until after the war).

 Nitobe and Hamilton Wright Mabie in 1911 were the first exchange professors between Japan and the United States under the auspices of the Carnegie Endowment for International Peace.

 After World War I, Nitobe joined other international and reform-minded Japanese in organizing the Japan Council of the Institute of Pacific Relations.

+Advocacy for Japanese colonialism

+Nitobe has been described by the Nitobe College at Hokkaido University as the "academic pillar of support for Japan when it expanded its colonies and its rule/control in Asia".

+He was a strong advocate for Japan's colonization of Korea, which he described as a "literally a one-in-a-million chance".
+He argued that Japan was on a noble civilizing mission in Korea.
+He described Korea in an October 1906 essay entitled "A Decaying Nation" as feeling like it was technologically 3,000 years behind Japan, and that Koreans were so "bland, unsophisticated and primitive that they belong not to the twentieth or the tenth—nor indeed to the first century.
+They belong to a prehistoric age".
+He further argued that:

+After Japan suppressed the March First Movement protests in colonial Korea, Nitobe defended Japan's actions in Korea.
+He said that: